 So how do we actually tell the signs that a good wine has gone bad?

 When exposed to air, red and white wine will have a brownish hue color.
 Anyway, this is only for young wines.

 An aged wine will naturally develop a slight brownish tint to it.
 Same case happened to fortified wines like Sherry and Port, which have a brownish color that they got from a purposely-oxidation process.

 The smell is off and weird.
-Instead of a fresh, fruity, floral or others enjoyable aroma, it smells like a vinegar, heavy raisin smell, even aroma like wet cardboard, old newspaper, rotten eggs or nail polish remover.
+Instead of a fresh, fruity, floral or other enjoyable aroma, it smells more like a vinegar, heavy raisin smell, even aroma like wet cardboard, old newspaper, rotten eggs or nail polish remover instead.
 (Seriously?)

 If you taste some-kind of sweet taste (even though it is not a sweet wine), higher chance your wine is overexposed to heat.
 Next, if you feel the unexpected tiny bubbles in your mouth (again, you are 100% sure it is not a sparkling wine haha) then you know the wine was actually experienced an unplanned secondary fermentation inside the bottle.
 And it is going to have a super weird sour and spritzy taste ugh!

 Always check your wine before you purchase it.
 Does the wine exposed to heat?
 Does the wine stored properly?
-If the wine was overheated, the cork will pushed out slightly from the bottle (feel it with your hand).
+If the wine was overheated, the cork will pushed out slightly from the bottle (feel it with your hand before you purchase it).

-Anyway, “bad” wine is not harmful or going to make you sick (the alcohol itself acts as a preservative), just… it is not going to taste great.
-I have experienced a wine turned to vinegar taste and I was using it for cooking anyway.
+Anyway, “bad” wine is not harmful or going to make you sick (the alcohol itself acts as a preservative), just… it is not going to taste great, obviously.
+I had a vinegar tasted – wine before and I was using it for cooking anyway.
 So, yes it’s not dangerous, just if you are wondering!
-Well, for those of you who ever experienced the “bad” wine situation, mind to share?:)
+Well, for those of you who ever experience “bad” wine situation, mind to share?:)